top of page

 There are two primary categories of compression techniques:

-• Lossy compression – some of the original data is removed in order to create a greater compression ratio.
+• Lossy compression – some of the original data is removed to create a greater compression ratio.

-When accuracy of the data or integrity are important, understanding these two types of compression will be very important!
+When the accuracy of the data or the integrity is important, understanding these two types of compression will be very important!

 Lossless Compression Explained